kwongit/kwongit/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a passionate software engineer with a strong background in building user-friendly web applications.
+I'm a passionate software development engineer in test with a strong background in building user-friendly web applications.
 I thrive in collaborative environments and constantly seek opportunities to learn and grow.

-My experience includes transitioning from a QA Engineer to a Full Stack Developer.
+My experience includes being a Quality Assurance Engineer / Web Developer.
 I've honed my skills across the development lifecycle, from testing and automation to web development.
 At Indeed, I played a key role in improving code coverage and streamlining testing processes.
 More recently, at Terra Watts, I developed interactive landing pages for their seed funding round.

 Feel free to explore my [portfolio](https://kwongit.github.io/) to see more of my work.
 Let's connect on [LinkedIn](https://www.linkedin.com/in/kevinwon30/)!